Hydromorphone extended-release capsulesPronunciation

 - Use hydromorphone extended-release capsules with caution in the ELDERLY because they may be more sensitive to its effects, especially the possible decreased breathing and drowsiness effects.

-- Hydromorphone extended-release capsules is not recommended for use in CHILDREN younger than 18 years of age.
+- Hydromorphone extended-release capsules are not recommended for use in CHILDREN younger than 18 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 Use of hydromorphone extended-release capsules can lead to TOLERANCE.
 When using for an extended period, hydromorphone extended-release capsules may not work as well and may require different dosing.
 Talk with your doctor if hydromorphone extended-release capsules stops working well.